-- In 2022, Polish fresh fruit managed to reach consumers in ca. 85 countries. - Apples accounted for 70% of Polish exports of fresh fruit in 2022.
-Approximately 17% of the domestic production of apples were intended for export.
-Polish apples reached markets in ca. 78 countries.
-They could be found mainly in EU countries, but also in Egypt, Kazakhstan, Belarus, India, the United Kingdom, Russia, Jordan, Mongolia and the UAE. - Polish highbush blueberries have been a true export hit.
-EU Member States are the largest customers for Polish blueberries and other soft fruit. - Polish juices are extremely popular in Germany, the Netherlands, Austria, the United Kingdom, the USA, France, Russia and Czechia.
-Apple juice is the best liked (accounting for 76% of Polish juice exports). - Polish fruit and vegetable products also enjoy great popularity.
-In 2022, Poland exported fruit products with a value of EUR 1.10 billion, and vegetable products worth EUR 1.32 billion.
-These products find customers in EU Member States, the United Kingdom, Russia, the USA, Belarus, Ukraine and other third countries.
+- In 2023, Polish fresh fruit managed to reach consumers in 84 countries. - Apples accounted for 73% of Polish exports of fresh fruit in 2023.
+Approximately 21% of the domestic production of apples were intended for export.
+Polish apples reached markets in 77 countries.
+They could be found mainly in EU countries, but also in Egypt, Kazakhstan, India, the United Kingdom, Belarus, Mongolia, Saudi Arabia, Jordan and the UAE. - Polish highbush blueberries have been a true export hit.
+EU Member States are the largest customers for Polish blueberries and other soft fruit. - Polish juices are extremely popular in Germany, the United Kingdom, the Netherlands, Austria, the USA, France, Russia and Czechia.
+Apple juice is the best liked (accounting for 81 % of Polish juice exports). - Polish fruit and vegetable products also enjoy great popularity.
+In 2023, Poland exported fruit products with a value of EUR 1 billion, and vegetable products worth EUR 2.2 billion.
+These products find customers in EU Member States, the United Kingdom, Ukraine, the USA, Belarus and other third countries.
 Frozen food, tinned vegetables and fruit, jams, fruit preserves, plum jams, pastes, dried fruit and vegetables and concentrates are the main export varieties.